junxit/us-congress-bills-111/bill.md

   - **(3)** *Costs* All costs associated with the appraisal required under paragraph (1) shall be paid by Nevada Speedway, LLC.
 - **(c)** *Payment of consideration* As a condition of the conveyance, Nevada Speedway, LLC, shall pay to the Secretary an amount equal to the appraised value of the Federal land, as determined under subsection (b).
 - **(d)** *Costs of conveyance* As a condition of the conveyance, any costs of the conveyance under subsection (a) shall be paid by Nevada Speedway, LLC.
-- **(e)** *Reversion* If Nevada Speedway, LLC, or any subsequent owner of the Federal land conveyed under subsection (a), uses the Federal land for purposes other than a parking lot for the Nevada Speedway, all right, title, and interest in and to the land (and any improvements to the land) shall revert to the United States at the discretion of the Secretary.
+- **(e)** *Reversion* If Nevada Speedway, LLC, or any subsequent owner of the Federal land conveyed under subsection (a), uses the Federal land for purposes other than a parking lot for the Nevada Motor Speedway, all right, title, and interest in and to the land (and any improvements to the land) shall revert to the United States at the discretion of the Secretary.
-- **(f)** *Disposition of proceeds* The Secretary shall deposit the proceeds from the conveyance of Federal land under subsection (a) in the Federal Land Disposal Account established under section 206(a) of the Federal Land Transaction Facilitation Act (43 U.S.C.
-2305(a)).
-- **(g)** *Compliance* Except as otherwise provided in this Act, the conveyance authorized in this section shall be carried out in compliance with all laws and regulations applicable to the conveyance of Federal land.
+- **(f)** *Compliance* Except as otherwise provided in this Act, the conveyance authorized in this section shall be carried out in compliance with all laws and regulations applicable to the conveyance of Federal land.

 ## § 3.
 Withdrawal of federal land